 The CW network, co-owned by WarnerMedia with ViacomCBS, hosts DC's Vancouver-lensed episodic superhero TV series, including "The Flash", "Supergirl", "Legends of Tomorrow", "Black Lightning" and "Batwoman".

-DC Comics' revenue is listed under WarnerMedia, along with HBO, Warner Bros. and Turner cable networks (including fake news CNN.)
+DC Comics' revenue is listed under WarnerMedia, along with HBO, Warner Bros. and Turner cable networks including “The Big Lie” news outlet CNN.

 DC Entertainment and DC Films are subsidiaries of Warner, with DC Comics becoming a subsidiary of DC Entertainment in 2009.